theturtle32/drunken-octopus-marlin/README.md

 ## *Drunken Octopus* comes in up to 196 different flavors!

 If you are savvy with electrical and mechanical things, *Drunken Octopus* will give you the software to match any hardware upgrades you make to your printer.
-See the [Wiki] for a complete list of supported printers and upgrades!
+See the [FAQ] for a complete list of supported printers!

 # How can you help make *Drunken Octopus* a success?